-We, together with Derbyshire Constabulary, Derbyshire Fire and Rescue Service, city, borough, and district councils, and Derbyshire Victim Services are among those showing their commitment to tackling the issue during the second official awareness week which runs from July 18-24.
+We, together with Derbyshire Constabulary, Derbyshire Fire and Rescue Service, city, borough, and district councils, and Derbyshire Victim Services are among those showing their commitment to tackling the issue during the second official awareness week which runs from 18 to 24 July 2022.

 This year’s theme is respect and tolerance and by working together local organisations aim to raise awareness among Derbyshire residents of the fine balance between tolerance, respect, and enforcement.